stepleton/cameo/aphid/README.md

 the Apple is actively reading from or writing to the simulated disk drive.
 After altering the image file, you must shut down and restart Cameo/Aphid before the Apple attempts to access the drive.**

+### For programmers

+Cameo/Aphid allows the Apple to restart or shut down ProFile emulation via specially-formatted writes.
+The Apple can use this "control writes" mechanism to change the hard drive image file that Cameo/Aphid uses for reads and writes.

+The following "control writes" are made to the non-existent sector $FFFFFD, with $FE as the retry count parameter and $AF as the sparing threshold
+parameter:

+- Writing sector data that begins with the null-terminated string "HALT" (i.e.
+  `$48,$41,$4C,$54,$00`) causes Cameo/Aphid to cease ProFile emulation.
+This does not shut down the PocketBeagle itself.
+When emulation is halted, the four user LEDs will blink sequentially in a rapid "chasing" or "rotating" pattern.

+- Writing sector data that begins with "IMAGE:" (i.e. `$49,$4D,$41,$47,$45,$3A`) and then continues with the null-terminated name of a file residing in the working directory of the Cameo/Aphid ProFile emulator Python program, causes Cameo/Aphid to restart ProFile emulation with this file as the hard drive image that it uses for reads and writes.
+For extra safety, the filename must end in ".image".

+- Writing any other sector data will cause Cameo/Aphid to restart ProFile emulation with the same hard drive image file that it was using prior to the write.

+Restarting ProFile emulation takes less than a second, but no effort has been made to determine what happens if the Apple tries to interact with Cameo/Aphid during this interval.

 ## Making your own